petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-update-delete.md

 ---

-# Update or delete a standby pool for Azure Container Instances (Preview)
+# Update or delete a standby pool for Azure Container Instances

 > [!IMPORTANT]
 > Standby pools for Azure Container Instances is currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature may change prior to general availability (GA).